IBS in Australia: Symptoms, Triggers & Evidence-Based Gut Support

 - If still irregular after two weeks, consider layering gentle PHGG.

 Personalisation beats perfection: change one variable at a time for 10–14 days.
-Track symptoms (0–10), stool form, and triggers so you can see what actually helps.
+Track pain/bloating (0–10), stool form and urgency so you can see what actually helps.

 Mini playbooks for common IBS patterns